ad-si/cai/readme.md

-  fs         Use F# development as the prompt context gd         Use Godot and GDScript development as the prompt context gl         Use Gleam development as the prompt context go         Use Go development as the prompt context hs         Use Haskell development as the prompt context java       Use Java development as the prompt context js         Use JavaScript development as the prompt context
+  fs         Use F# development as the prompt context gd         Use Godot and GDScript development as the prompt context gl         Use Gleam development as the prompt context golang     Use Go development as the prompt context hs         Use Haskell development as the prompt context java       Use Java development as the prompt context js         Use JavaScript development as the prompt context